undeadwanderer/loita-hack/README.md

 ### Disclaimer:
-* I don't plan to update the skin with more features because the only new feature I wanted to implement for now were the repeat and shuffle buttons; I'm also not sure what else can the NowPlying plugin do, plus I'm not much of a programmer and made this mod for personal use.
+* I don't plan to update the skin with more features because the only new feature I wanted to implement for now were the repeat and shuffle buttons and a better color picker; I'm also not sure what else can the NowPlying plugin do.

 ### Requirements:
 * Rainmeter v4.5, only tested the skin in this version.